ndalmasso/mainpipe-assignment/README.md

 ## Installation
 ### ⚠️ **Before Running – Add Raw Data**
-Download your input `.jsonl` files and place them in: data/raw
+Download your input `.jsonl` files and place them in a new folder inside data/: data/raw

 The pipeline expects this directory to contain all raw input files.